The future of scientific editorial management in Spanish: visibility, impact and pending challenges

 The challenge is significant, but the starting point is promising.
 More and more institutions, universities, and scientific societies understand that visibility is not a luxury, but a responsibility.
 And that publishing in Spanish should not be a disadvantage, but an opportunity to contribute diversity to the universal language of science.

-Because if anything defines the future of scientific publishing in Spanish, it is precisely that: the conviction that knowledge does not need to be translated to be valuable, it only needs to be visible, accessible and well managed.
+Because if anything defines the future of editorial management in Spanish, it is precisely that: the conviction that knowledge does not need to be translated to be valuable, it only needs to be visible, accessible and well managed.

-Does your magazine need to go international without losing its identity?
+Does your journal need to go international without losing its identity?

 At Index, we support editorial teams in the professionalization and global visibility of their publications.

-Request a meeting with our team and discover how to strengthen your magazine's international presence.
+Request a meeting with our team and discover how to strengthen your journal 's international presence.